harel-coffee/svMIL-auto/README.md

 This branch is intended for the code where we rank known causal genes by how likely these were causal for a specific set of SVs and/or SNVs from cancer patients.
 An idea of the causal SVs and SNVs can then be obtained from the highest ranked genes.

 The currently included datasets are TADs and eQTLs.
+Hi-C interactions were tested but do not work at the moment.

 In the settings file the required file paths can be specified.